 With a large portfolio of high growth companies, it is not unexpected that a small number of investee companies have not achieved commercial targets and are trading behind plan.
-During the year, the performance of fintech specialist Delio was impacted by slower than anticipated sales cycles and, although corrective measures have been taken and several new contracts have recently been secured, the business continues to trade behind plan.
-A provision has, therefore, been taken against the cost of this investment.
-Video game developer XR Games has also experienced challenges as a result of a slowdown in the market, which has impacted its launch programme and the pipeline of future projects.
-The cost base has been reduced, and a provision has been taken against the cost of the investment.
-The Manager elected not to provide further funding to Drovo and Turnkey, and the valuations of these holdings have been written down in full.
+Video game developer XR Games has experienced challenges as a result of a slowdown in the gaming market, which has impacted its launch programme and the pipeline of future projects.
+The cost base has been reduced, and a protective provision has been taken against the cost of the investment.
+The Manager elected not to provide further funding to Drovo, RwHealth and Turnkey, and the valuations of these holdings have been written down in full.